 The browser CRP, or Critical Rendering Path, is the fundamental sequence of steps required to get the "glorified text files" of HTML, CSS, and JS, from lines of text in a file, to pixels in a browser.

-HTTP request-response cycle resulting in HTTP response body containing HTML string.
+A HTTP request-response cycle results in a HTTP response body containing a HTML string.

-Parse of HTML, turning it into the DOM in the browser.
+Parse the HTML and use it to generate the DOM (Document Object Model) in the browser.
 This is an incremental process that can involve additional requests for additional payloads that affect the construction of the DOM.
-For example, additional CSS and JS files can be requests, and the JS file could itself manipulate the DOM.
+For example, additional CSS and JS files can be requested, and the JS file could itself manipulate the DOM.

 Further parsing of the HTML, this time focused on CSS and generating the CSSOM in the browser